2023 Winter World University Games: Sports

-The Games featured a record 85 medal events in 12 sports, which is highest number of the events held in a World World University Games edition in history, tying with Almaty 2017 which also had 85 events from 12 sports on its program.
+The Games featured a record 85 medal events in 12 sports, which is highest number of the events held in a World World University Games edition in history at that date, tying with Almaty 2017 which also had 85 events from 12 sports on its program.
 This edition had the current nine mandatory sports.
 Being the first in which freestyle skiing became a mandatory sport.
 By the current FISU rules, speed skating has a unique status within the FISU program, as it does not count as either a required or optional sport, and when a city adds it as an optional sport it gains the right to add an extra optional sport.
 In the case of Lake Placid, the choice was for the Nordic combined, as ski jumping was planned as an optional sport.
 This also the first time in Universiade history that women competed in the Nordic Combined.

 Numbers in parentheses indicate the number of medal events contested in each sport.